 - The official school email service may be regarded as safe and secure and is monitored.
 Users should be aware that email communications are monitored.
-Staff and pupils should therefore use only the school email service to communicate with others when in school, or on school systems (e.g. by remote access). - Users must immediately report, to the nominated person in accordance with the school policy, the receipt of any communication that makes them feel uncomfortable, is offensive, discriminatory, threatening or bullying in nature and must not respond to any such communication. - Any digital communication between staff and pupils or parents / carers (email) must be professional in tone and content. - Pupils should be taught about e-safety issues, such as the risks attached to the sharing of personal details.
-They should also be taught strategies to deal with inappropriate communications and be reminded of the need to communicate appropriately when using digital technologies. - Personal information should not be posted on the school website and only official email addresses should be used to identify members of staff.
+Staff and pupils should therefore use only the school email service to communicate with others when in school, or on school systems (e.g. by remote access). - Users must immediately report, to the E-safety leader (Raman Herr) or a member of the SLT in accordance with the school policy, the receipt of any communication that makes them feel uncomfortable, is offensive, discriminatory, threatening or bullying in nature and must not respond to any such communication. - Any digital communication between staff and pupils or parents / carers (email) must be professional in tone and content.

+- Pupils should be taught about e-safety issues, such as the risks attached to the sharing of personal details.
+They should also be taught strategies to deal with inappropriate communications and be reminded of the need to communicate appropriately when using digital technologies.
+Again, SIDs top tips are taught across the school. - Personal information should not be posted on the school website and only official email addresses should be used to identify members of staff.